 Produced by AMIJC.
 1999.
 Duration 80 minutes.

-As testified by Milo Adoner, a survivor of Auschwitz, the only survivor of the raid on the building on Rue des Deux-Ponts, which left us on March 4, 2020, and whose first year of mourning we commemorate in this film:
+As evidenced by Milo Adoner, a survivor of Auschwitz, the only survivor of the roundup of the building on rue des Deux-Ponts, who passed away on March 4, 2020, and whose first year of mourning we commemorate through this film:

-Every year, on the last Sunday in April, the survivors of this school gathered around Milo Adoner recalled one by one the names of their disappeared comrades.
-Among these survivors, some had admirable trajectories, as shown in this film that I made with the friendly support of André Chomand (Zal): «la communale au cœur», where these survivors, most of whom are no longer, return to the courtyard of the School, and evoke the memory of their comrades, while paying tribute to their director.
+Every year, on the last Sunday of April, the survivors of this school gathered around Milo Adoner, recalling one by one the names of their lost comrades.
+Among these survivors, some had admirable trajectories, as shown in this film that I made with the friendly support of André Chomand (Zal): "la communale au cœur," where these survivors, most of whom are no longer there, return to the courtyard of the School. and evoke the memory of their comrades, while paying tribute to their director.
 A beautiful exemplary story of fidelity, love and recognition.

 Claude Bochurberg